Get a free, no obligation personal loan quote with rates as low as 9.90%

 How do you build home equity?

-Home equity can be built in two ways: by paying your mortgage payments and by increasing your home value through renovations.
-Your home equity can also increase by changes in the market.
+Home equity can be built in by making your mortgage payments and by increasing your home value through renovations.
+But your equity can also grow passively over time through changes in the market.

 Caitlin Wood, BA avatar on Loans Canada